adamsilver/adamsilver.io-jekyll/_posts/2014-08-11-the-disadvantages-of-single-page-applications.md

 ## Navigation and fast back

 Browsers store history, meaning pages load quickly when the user presses the *back* button.
 SPAs need to recreate this functionality.
-As Daniel Puplus says in his article [[1](#ref1)]:
+As [Daniel Puplus says in his article](https://medium.com/joys-of-javascript/4353246f4480):

 > &ldquo;Back should be quick; users don’t expect data to have changed much.